CapitalAbuEssam/Secure-API-Gateway-with-Token-Based-Authentication-and-Request-Logging/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.
+This project is fully written by Muhammad Essam, feel free to use only if you give attribution